 Radio Rooftop Bar, Aldwych

 Set atop the ME London hotel, Radio Bar — so called because it’s on the site of the old Marconi House — is a sleek asymmetric treat for the eyes in itself.
 But naturally it’s the stunning panoramic views across pretty much the whole city that you’ll be looking at.
 Classic cocktails rub shoulders with new creations named Radio-Active and AM/FM.
-No reservations are taken; the bar is open until 2am Thursday-Saturday.
+No reservations are taken, but note it's only open to hotel guests after 11pm.

 Radio Rooftop Bar, 336-337 Strand, WC2R 1HA

-Get a God complex as you watch the hustle of Trafalgar Square down below and look Nelson square in the face from this swish bar on top of The Trafalgar Hotel.
-It’s glamorous with prices to match — including a £5 cover charge.
+Get a God complex as you watch the hustle of Trafalgar Square down below from this swish bar on top of The Trafalgar Hotel.
+It’s glamorous with prices to match.

 Rooftop bars in the City and Clerkenwell

 Planted with lavender, herbs and olive trees, this rooftop terrace at South Place Hotel brings a little piece of Provence to Moorgate — not that there’s anywhere in Provence that also affords you a bird’s eye view of the ongoing Crossrail works.
-Call by for a drink daily from noon until 11.30pm (weather permitting), or look out for the hotel’s regular rooftop parties and events.
-They've just had a new retractable roof installed — so any drizzle shouldn't be a problem.
+Call by for a drink daily from noon until 11pm (weather permitting), or look out for the hotel’s regular rooftop parties and events.
+They also boast a retractable roof — so any drizzle shouldn't be a problem.